jerrod-lessel/scar-threshold/METHODS.md

 **Surface horizon only.** Post-fire rilling and dry ravel act on the surface, so deeper horizons are irrelevant to the process being modelled.

 **F is clamped at zero.** A negative basin mean dNBR means the basin looked slightly greener after the fire than before, which for basins that barely clip the perimeter is scene noise rather than negative burning.
 The model's fire term is a magnitude whose floor is "no burn".
-On the Bridge Fire this affected 19 of 237 basins, all with T below 0.02.
+On the Bridge Fire this affected 19 of 237 basins, all with T below 0.02; on Borel, 9 of 239, with a minimum raw F of -0.0245 and a maximum T of 0.015 among them.
 The clamp happens in the driver and the raw value is kept alongside it, so it is visible in the output.
 The validation in `m1.py` was left strict.

 **BAER anchor severity is clipped to the fire perimeter.** The BAER national mosaic shows every assessed fire in a region, without labelling which pixel belongs to which fire, and basins extend outside the perimeter to capture their full upstream area.
 Without the clip, an edge basin can pick up severity from a neighbouring, older fire.
 On Line, an older burn scar to the southeast sat inside several edge basins and produced 4 of 5 apparent under-warnings; one basin had 46% of its area in that scar.
 With the clip, those four disappear and the over-warning count does not change.
-On Bridge, which has no neighbouring scar in the mosaic, the clip removed 0.05 km² of BAER severity from inside basins and moved 18 thresholds by at most 0.2 mm/hr, with no basin changing its agreement class. dNBR is not clipped: it measures change between the two scene dates, so an old neighbouring scar reads as roughly zero change anyway.
+On Bridge the clip removed 0.05 km² of BAER severity from inside basins and moved 18 thresholds by at most 0.2 mm/hr, with no basin changing its agreement class.
+On Borel it removed 0.02 km², despite the 2021 French Fire scar and three same-season fires on the same forest sitting nearby in the mosaic.
+The rule is cheap and correct to keep, and it is load bearing on some fires and not on others. dNBR is not clipped: it measures change between the two scene dates, so an old neighbouring scar reads as roughly zero change anyway.

 **The perimeter search guards are built, not typed.** The configuration takes the fire's rough centre and published acreage from the incident page.
 The notebook builds a search box 0.3 degrees around the centre and accepts a perimeter between half and double the published area.
 These only decide whether a perimeter query result is trusted, and never change the results.